kyr0/clientside-search/README.md

 <h2 align="center">Features</h2>

 - ✅ _Full-Text Search_: Provides the ability to perform a comprehensive text-based search over a large collection of documents.
-- ✅ _Multilingual Support_: Supports multiple languages for indexing and searching documents.
+- ✅ _Multilingual Support_: Supports multiple languages for indexing and searching documents and automatic language detection for input text.
 - ✅ _Text Processing_: Includes text transformation operations like converting to lower case, splitting by words, stemming, and stopword removal.
 - ✅ _Document Indexing_: Allows adding of documents to the index along with metadata to make them searchable.
   Document Removal: Provides functionality to remove a specific document from the index based on its ID.